jefdewitt/mundana-theme-jekyll/_posts/2022-01-05-gift-of-a-broken-heart.md

 #### How It Began

 By the Spring of 2021, I had been in love for over two years.
 It was my first sober, long-term relationship.
-I thought she was the one.
+I thought she was the _one_.

 That relationship seemed like the culmination of ten years of work toward life’s To-Do list: Get sober.
 Get an education.
 Get the career, the house, the girl.
 On paper, it looked great.